Assignment & Evaluation - NonRanked

 During the annual assignment and evaluation conference, the supervisor and the faculty member discuss the information provided on the forms.
 The desired outcome of the conference is to reach an understanding of the following: (1) the level of performance during the previous year, (2) the assignment and expected outcomes for the upcoming fiscal year, and (3) the professional development plans to support the desired outcomes.

 In addition, the supervisor needs to complete the Assigned Faculty Duties Summary identifying overall percentages of effort for the upcoming fiscal year.
 This form provides information to assist in completing the reports of effort that are required at the end of each semester by the State of Florida and the Federal Government (PERT).
-The entire process must be completed by Wednesday, December 17, 2014.
+The entire process must be completed by the deadline set in the annual timetable.

 Retain the completed evaluation documents in the faculty member's department/College personnel file.